 Kati LeTourneau manages the day-to-day operations of inroads, including membership, the inroads Collaboration Workspace and listerv, travel support and technical assistance processes, and the various budget and grant management processes inside of inroads’ host organization, Ipas.
 She also manages the inroads Partnership Fund, and gets great joy from supporting members around the world to try innovative stigma-busting projects.
 Kati is responsible for the research and evaluation components of inroads, which includes both evaluating the impact of the different network activities (have you ever completed a survey after a gathering or a webinar?
 She synthesizes these responses and uses your input to plan for future activities), and sifting through the research about what works to reduce stigma as it emerges.
-Kati also coordinates the inroads Global Steering Committee.
+Kati also coordinates the inroads Global Steering Committee, and sits on the Network Impact Working Group of the Steering Committee.

 Prior to inroads, Kati provided training and technical assistance to abortion-providing clinics for Planned Parenthood when medical abortion was being rolled out across the United States.
 She has also worked on evaluation and training for research and program delivery on adolescent and reproductive health.